arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.30.16
+Cotton swabs were invented in the 1920s by this guy named Leo Gerstenzang.
+He got inspiration from watching his wife apply cotton wads to toothpicks in order to clean specific areas.
+He named his product *Baby Gays*.
+He later changed this to *Q-Tips Baby Gays* (Q for quality), which then got shortened again to just *Q-Tips*.

 ### 10.29.16
 Ok, this tip is actually legit.
 I think I learned this a while ago and I forgot, which I shouldn't have, because it's really important.
 You know those window